 - Once the cumin seeds start to change color, add the onions, garlic, ginger and saute for 2 minutes.

-- Change the instant pot setting to manual or pressure cook mode at high pressure for for 12 mins.
+- Change the instant pot setting to manual or pressure cook mode at high pressure for 12 mins.
 If you skipped soaking, cook for 15 minutes at high pressure.

 - After the instant pot beeps, let the pressure release naturally.
 Add lime juice and give a good stir.